Tony Fernandes: Football

 Mark Hughes led the club into the 2012–2013 season, but after just four points from 12 games and without a single win – one of the worst starts in Premier League history – Fernandes dismissed Hughes.
 Fernandes hired former Tottenham Hotspur manager Harry Redknapp on 24 November 2012, but he was also unable to solve QPR's problems.
 Following a goalless draw with relegation rivals Reading on 28 April 2013, both teams were relegated to the Championship.

 Speaking to the media just one week after Rangers' relegation back to the Championship, Fernandes said he had been exploited since he took over at Loftus Road.
 After investing an estimated £50 million into the club, he said: "I don't think I will be exploited any more.
 I think I allowed myself to be exploited but that's my choice.
 Agents are trying to get the best contracts and there are no two ways about it, I had to pay premiums.
 I've seen all of the parts that make football quite - maybe immoral is a strong word - but they would sell their grandmother to do something.
 It's all part of the football ecosystem."

-In 2013 Fernandes said in an interview that he would leave the club if he was unable to “fix” their problems.
+In 2013 Fernandes said in an interview that he would leave the club if he was unable to "fix" their problems.
 In a 2017 interview, after a year in the Premier league in 2014-15 and three years relegated to the Championship league from 2015 to 2018, Fernandes admitted having made several mistakes, but also noted that much had been achieved.
 He restored the former QPR badge and colours and engaged more with the community near Loftus Road.
-In August 2018, Fernandes said that his tenure was “fast coming to a close”."
+In August 2018, Fernandes said that his tenure was “fast coming to a close”.
 He planned to step down and hand over the position of co-chairman to vice chairman Amit Bhatia, a change finalised on 15 August 2018.

+On 10 July 2023, it was announced that Fernandes no longer held any shares in QPR's holding company, QPR Holdings Limited, and would no longer have involvement in the club.